thesassway/thesassway.com/source/intermediate/spriting-with-compass.markdown

       background-position: 0 -48px;
     }

-Notice that Compass has built the "toolbar-s1f1c6cbfd0.png" image for us automatically.
+Notice that Compass has built the “toolbar-s1f1c6cbfd0.png” image for us automatically.
 This is our sprite sheet.
-The name of the file is the name of our sprite sheet (in this case "toolbar") plus a funny series of letters and numbers called a "hash."
+The name of the file is the name of our sprite sheet (in this case “toolbar”) plus a funny series of letters and numbers called a “hash.”
 The hash will change whenever you update the sprite sheet so that cached CSS will know to use the updated image.

 ## Controlling class names